 Thursday, May 24, 2018

-Story has reached almost at its end.
+The story has reached almost its end.
 If you are new to my blog, let me give you a quick recap of this adventure.
-Himalayan hinterlands are a major tourist attraction, but because of the required permit and limited access period, not many are able to have this once in lifetime adventure, which I recently had.
-Therefore I started to share my story and experience with you here, so that it is beneficial for you and me and the community as a whole.
+Himalayan hinterlands are a major tourist attraction, but due to the required permit and limited access period, many people are unable to experience this once-in-a-lifetime adventure, which I recently had.
+Therefore, I started to share my story and experience with you here, so that it is beneficial for you and me, and the community as a whole.

-On second day we took a long bike ride back from Sangla to Nako lake.
+On the second day, we took a long bike ride back from Sangla to Nako Lake.

-3rd Day was spent on reaching Tabo, and further visits to Dhankar monastery, Kaza, Kee, Kibber village and Langza Village.
-On 4th day early morning we visited Komik village- the highest motorable village in the whole world, and crossed the Kunzum Pass near to the evening.
-This is where our story was ended in the last part.
+The third day was spent reaching Tabo, and further visits to Dhankar monastery, Kaza, Kee, Kibber village, and Langza Village.
+On the 4th day, early morning, we visited Komik village- the highest motorable village in the whole world, and crossed the Kunzum Pass near to evening.
+This is where our story ended in the last part.

 Reaching the Chandra-Taal

-We were not sure, if the Batal would come first, or the diversion to the lake.
-Descending down from Kunzum Top was easy and costed us nothing but the free gravity.
-The road is wide, but dusty, and with curves and curves after each 50 metre.
+We were not sure if Batal would come first or the diversion to the lake.
+Descending from Kunzum Top was as easy as gravity; no fuel was burnt.
+However, this is not recommended as the brakes do not work on some vehicles with the key off.
+The road is wide, but dusty, and with curves and curves after every 50 metres.
 Have a look.

 (zig-zag descent from Kunzum Top)

-(Rahul and Naren on their Pulsar, Kunzum temple on left in the backsight)
+(Rahul and Naren on their Pulsar, Kunzum temple on left in the background)

-I had heard about the crazy streams that we had to cross on the road leading to Chandra-Taal lake, but we wouldn't know how much crazy they were until we really cross them.
-We rested for few clicks at the diversion point.
-This is the point where road again comes close to a river, not Spiti, but Chenab river.
-Spiti river runs on the other side of the Kunzum pass, and we had left her behind.
+I had heard about the crazy streams that we had to cross on the road leading to Chandra Taal lake, but we wouldn't know how crazy they were until we really crossed them.
+We rested for a few clicks at the diversion point.
+This is the point where the road again comes close to a river, not Spiti, but the Chenab River.
+Spiti River runs on the other side of the Kunzum pass, and we had left her behind.

-(board showing the diversion from Gramphu-Batal-Kaza road to Chandra-Taal, river below is Chenab)
+(board showing the diversion from the Gramphu-Batal-Kaza road to Chandra-Taal, river below is Chenab)

-(Look at the glacial erodes, the road diversion to left)
+(Look at the glacial erosion, the road diversion to the left)

-The road is wide enough only for small vehicles, like cabs, moreover one can topple over if don't remain on the ruts formed with tyres.
-They were so deep, enough to get a jump if crossed from one to the another.
+The road is wide enough only for small vehicles, like cabs; moreover, one can topple over if one doesn't remain on the ruts formed with tyres.
+They were so deep, enough to get a jump if crossed from one to the other.
 The first major stream was only about a kilometer distance, made my shoes and pants wet.
-One has to be very much careful while crossing the streams, look for the water level, don't risk if it reaches 2 feet.
+One has to be very careful while crossing the streams, look for the water level, and don't risk if it reaches 2 feet.

 (Crossing the water stream)

-Stream flows few metres down and merges with the Chenab river.
+Stream flows a few metres down and merges with the Chenab River.
 A small valley is formed due to the river, and it is very beautiful.
-Total peace, wow! have a look.
+Total peace, wow!
+Have a look.

-So after this 11 kilometer stretch is covered one reaches at the base camp of the Chandra-Taal.
-Tents were pitched at various spots on this plane ground of not more than 150*150 square metres space.
-A police man was on duty, after making our entry he suggested one camp to us.
+After covering this 11-kilometer stretch, we reached the base camp of the Chandra-Taal.
+Tents were pitched at various spots on this plane ground of not more than 150*150 square metres.
+A police man was on duty, after making our entry, he suggested one camp to us.

-The price was 600 rupee per person, night and morning meals were included.
-Toilet was combined for all, and totally a temporary arrangement.
-There were camps who charged about 2000 rupees and had separate toilet facility inside the tent itself.
-Also electricity was available in those tents.
-We needed not to worry about that, because we had a power bank, also stars are more beautiful without electric bulb, anyway.
+The price of the stay was 600 rupees per person, and night and morning meals were included.
+The toilet was combined for all, and totally a temporary arrangement.
+Some camps charged about 2000 rupees and had a separate toilet facility inside the tent itself.
+Also, electricity was available in those tents.
+We did not have to worry about the electricity as we carried a power bank, also stars are more beautiful without an electric bulb, anyway.

-We lied flat at the lake bank and waited for people to disperse.
-Then a sparrow kind of bird came near to me.
-He was fearless, I had never been so close to a bird in my life.
+We lay out our bodies flat at the lake bank and waited for people to disperse.
+Then a bird came near to me.
+He was fearless.
+I had never been so close to a bird in my life.
 I felt thankful to this bird.
 It graced me with its closeness and made me feel as if I was safe enough to be trusted.
 Feeling trusted by a strange bird was definitely a big compliment.

-We observed that the number of people was not decreasing, a big group had arrived for filming some video for some song perhaps.
+We observed that the number of people was not decreasing; a big group had arrived for filming a video for a song, perhaps.

 Yoga at Chandel-Taal